imranghory/treemap-squared/README.md

 ![Example](https://github.com/imranghory/treemap-squared/raw/master/examples/example.png)

-Treemap Squared provides a way to easily generate attractive Treemaps.
+Treemap Squared provides a way to easily generate attractive treemaps.

-It was developed due to the lack of attractive options for generating simple Treemaps.
-Historically most Treemap libraries have been focused purely on function rather than aesthetics resulting in very brutalist styles of design (some examples can been seen on the [Wikipedia Treemap Page](http://en.wikipedia.org/wiki/Treemapping)).
+It was developed due to the lack of attractive options for generating simple treemaps.
+Historically most treemap libraries have been focused purely on function rather than aesthetics resulting in very brutalist styles of design (some examples can been seen on the [Wikipedia Treemap Page](http://en.wikipedia.org/wiki/Treemapping)).

 However modern uses such as web applications and infographics place higher importance on aesthetics, and that's the need this library aims to serve.